Colombia registers year-on-year inflation of 13.28% in February-breakinglatest.news-Breaking Latest News

 Likewise, the Dane pointed out that the monthly variation of the CPI in the second month of 2023 was 3.47%, a growth of 14 points compared to the same period last year.

-«Between January and February 2023, the variation of the total CPI was 3.47%.
-This variation was 0.14 greater than that reported in the same period of the previous year, when it was 3.33%,” added the National Administrative Department of Statistics.
+“Between January and February 2023, the variation of the total CPI was 3.47%.
+This variation was 0.14 higher than that reported in the same period of the previous year, when it was 3.33%”, added the National Administrative Department of Statistics.

 Colombia showed an upward trend in inflation throughout last year, which is maintained in the first two years of the year, forcing the Banco de la República (monetary authority) to gradually raise interest rates until they reach at 12% per year to curb consumption.